-The weight of responsibility parents feel as their children grow up never really goes away but it is at its strongest during those early years.
+The weight of responsibility parents feel as their children grow up never really goes away, but it is at its strongest during those early years.
 As the world grows more volatile each year, keeping children safe is top of every parent’s priority list.
-Each year, roughly 1000 children are abducted in England alone, this figure does not include home invasion or abduction attempts (Statista, 2021).
-Whilst children face plenty of threats from outside the home, indoor accidents can also happen.
+Each year, roughly 1000 children are abducted in England alone; this figure does not include home invasion or abduction attempts (Statista, 2021).
+Children face many threats from outside the home; indoor accidents can also happen.

-If you are out of the home and your child needs help, it is vital they know how to contact emergency services, parents or a relative living close by.
+If you are out of the home and your child needs help, they must know how to contact emergency services, parents or a relative close by.
 Ensure your child knows how to use the home phone when they are old enough to be left unsupervised, leaving a note of emergency numbers in a visible place, like on the fridge.
-Every home also needs a first aid kit, in the event of a trip, fall or bruise.
+Every home also needs a first aid kit if a trip, fall, or bruise occurs.

 Being aware of the hazards in your home can also help mitigate possible threats to your child.
-Look for safety hazards from the viewpoint of your child, it may be harder to spot possible danger points being twice the height of a child.
+Look for safety hazards from your child's viewpoint; it may be harder to spot possible danger points being twice a child's height.
 Don’t be afraid to get down on your knees and examine your home!
 There are also simple checks you can perform, try:

 - If you must keep a firearm, keep it in a locked, hidden safe, storing bullets separately.

 - Ensure your smoke alarms are in working order.

 - Use plug protectors and baby-proof padding on sharp corners of tables.

 - Be aware of choking hazards, like small toys or plastic bags, left around your home.